phi-fell/carefree_leveling/README.md

 # Phi's Carefree Leveling
-Optimal vanilla leveling for OpenMW 0.49
+Optimal vanilla leveling for OpenMW 0.48+

-## !!!!!
-For OpenMW 0.48, check the 0.48 branch [here](https://github.com/phi-fell/carefree_leveling/tree/0.48) !!!!!
+## OpenMW 0.48
+Grab everything in the 0.48 folder

+## OpenMW 0.49 or later
+For OpenMW 0.49+ grab everything in the "0.49 or later" folder

 ## TES3MP
 The TES3MP version is in the `pclmp` folder.
-Theres a README for TES3MP in there.
+Theres a separate README for TES3MP in there.

 ## What it does
 Vanilla Leveling but always optimal, no more worrying about optimizing skill leveling, no more prioritizing endurance early on if you don't want to.